Funky Little Demons

-Funky Little Demons is the fifth and final studio album by the English band the Wolfgang Press, released in 1995.
+Funky Little Demons is the fifth studio album by the English band the Wolfgang Press, released in 1995.

 The album peaked at No. 75 on the UK Albums Chart.
 The first single was "Going South".
 The band supported the album by touring North America with Suddenly, Tammy!

 Production

 The album was produced by Drostan Madden.
 It was recorded in the band's own studio, although founding member Mark Cox was often not present for sessions.

 The band split the album between songs that were written in a standard verse-chorus manner, and those that were built out of musical soundscapes.
 "11 Years" is an autobiographical song; "New Glass" is an instrumental track.

 Critical reception

 Trouser Press wrote: "No longer enigmatic risk-takers, the Wolfgang Press have become just another white post-new wave soul band."
 The Guardian thought that the album "contains enough elements from pop's more melodic spectrum to lift them squarely out of their old art-terrorism mode."
 The Calgary Herald deemed it "funky without tryin'," likening it to "Joy Division goes uptown."